MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 	DriverODBCVer=3.51
 	SQLLevel=1

-If you will be using RxOdbcData with a DSN, you need to define an appropriate DSN in the file /etc/odbc.ini, such as the following:
+If you are using RxOdbcData with a DSN, you need to define an appropriate DSN in the file /etc/odbc.ini, such as the following:

 	[TDDSN]
 	Driver=/opt/teradata/client/ODBC_64/lib/tdata.so